 You’re always at risk to get in an accident when you drive.
 But at least car insurance will help you take care of the expenses that come with it.
 What if you don’t have coverage and you get into an accident?
 This is where it can get expensive.

 When you get into an accident without auto insurance, you’re on the hook to pay for all of the potential damages to you and the other party.
 Of course, this is if you cause the accident.
 If the other person causes it, their policy will cover your bodily injuries or property damage.
-You might even have to cover some of your expenses if the at-fault driver can’t cover it.
+You might even have to pay some of your expenses if the at-fault driver can’t.
 This means you could end up paying thousands of dollars out of pocket for the accident.

 You’ll Likely Become a High-Risk Driver

-Driving while uninsured can also cause you to become a high-risk driver.
-This is someone who insurers deem to be a high risk for filing claims or costing them money.
-These are typically people who have a poor driving record, credit, or insurance history.
-But it could also be someone caught driving without coverage.
+Operating a car while uninsured can also make you a high-risk driver.
+This is someone who insurers deem to be likely to file claims or cost them money.
+These are typically people who have a poor driver record, credit, or insurance history.
+But it could also be someone caught without coverage.

-When the state catches you driving without insurance coverage, you can lose your driver’s license.
+When the state catches you behind the wheel without insurance coverage, you can lose your driver’s license.
 Insurers will generally label those with license suspensions as high risk.
 Not to mention, having such a violation for uninsured driving is a glaring mark on your record.

 You’ll definitely want to shop around.
-If you’ve been convicted of driving without insurance and need a new policy, check out our article on the best companies for a bad driving record.
+If you’ve been caught without insurance and need a new policy, check out our article on the best companies for a bad driving record.
 We rank the largest, most well-known high-risk insurers from best to worst.

-What to Do If You Can’t Afford Insurance
+What to Do If You Can’t Afford Coverage

 Not being able to afford coverage doesn’t mean you should try and drive without it.
 Getting into an accident without it could cost you even more in the long run.
 That’s not a risk you should take.
 Even if insurance is really expensive (which it often is), there are still ways to get it.
 Here are some ways that you can make auto coverage more affordable: